vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 AddressSanitizer and UBSan; the harness is not committed.
 The full build is warning-free and all 20 CTest targets pass.

+## Retain only Suzuki PS1 native envelopes for sequence playback

+Suzuki PS1 now constructs each synth instrument where its record is decoded.
+Sample preflight reads only the offsets needed to inspect streams, removing the intermediate vector of full instrument records.
+The scan-to-sequence handoff retains bank, program, and the two native ADSR registers; sample metadata and source annotations no longer accompany every sequence runtime.

+The compact settings also serve as read-only program state through the existing compiled-runtime adapter, removing a forwarding state type.
+Bank/program lookup order, native registers for rejected samples in otherwise playable banks, fractional tuning, loop overrides, and published annotations retain their rules.
+This removes 21 production lines without adding another model or adapter.

+A seven-line extension to the existing scan fixture renders an attack-rate command and verifies that it starts with the scanned bank's other ADSR fields.
+Existing dynamic-command tests cover program changes and bank switches.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,